 - Fluid build up around the limb

-Care of the cast or dressing
+Care of the dressing

-Prevent the cast or dressing from getting wet or soiled by covering it with a plastic bag whilst outside or a clean sock whilst indoors.
+Prevent the dressing from getting wet or soiled by covering it with a plastic bag whilst outside or a clean sock whilst indoors.
 Do not leave the plastic bag on for long periods.

 Interference by the pet should be discouraged by applying a buster collar.